 - Extra credit.
 I give few extra credit opportunities in this class.
 If I do assign extra credit work, it will have a due date, just like any other assignment.
 No extra credit will be given beyond the last day of classes.

 - Bring all supplies to each class.
 This includes your textbook, paper, pencils and jump drive.

 Course structure: The course consists of lectures and labs, reading assignments, class discussions in which students should participate, graded lab exercises, weekly current events quizzes, and heavily weighted writing assignments.
 The course outline is flexible, and other assignments may be given when needed or appropriate.
 Most classes will begin with a brief lecture, followed by discussion.
 The remainder of the time will be used as a writing laboratory session.
-Students who want or expect to make an "A" in this class must have at least one story published in The Pacer, the campus newspaper, in The Spirit, the student magazine, or in another media outlet as long as the publication has been cleared with me.
+Students who want or expect to make an "A" in this class should have at least one story published in The Pacer, the campus newspaper, or in another media outlet as long as the publication has been cleared with me.
 However, publication of a story does not guarantee an "A" in the course.
 Clips of published work must be turned in to the instructor.